Crash Count for AD 67

 What can local politicians do to make streets safer?

-They can lower speed limits, fund protected bike lanes, expand camera enforcement, and pass laws to stop repeat dangerous drivers.
-Source
+They can pass and enforce lower speed limits, fund protected bike and pedestrian infrastructure, and support laws that target repeat dangerous drivers.

 What is CrashCount?